 - In the drop down menu select Species.

-- In the box that pops up you can search for a species by starting to type in the common or Latin species name in the box in the middle.
+- In the box that pops up you can search for a species (or a different taxonomic level, e.g. genus of family) by starting to type in the common or Latin species name in the box in the middle.

 - Once you have found and selected the species, click Next.

-TIP: if you click the question mark in the pop-up box which will open up a new page with support information.
+TIP: if you click the question mark in the pop-up box it will open up a new page with support information.

 Step 2: Select your region

 - You can choose whether you want to view all records that are available worldwide or for a specific region.
-Select Australian region, and click Next.
+Make a selection and click Next.

 The occurrence records for the selected species in the selected area will now be loaded on to the map.
 If there are expert distributions available for your selected species these will be loaded as separate layers as well.